exercism/problem-specifications/exercises/target/description.md

 The outer circle has a radius of 10 units (This is equivalent to the total radius for the entire target), the middle circle a radius of 5 units, and the inner circle a radius of 1.
 Of course, they are all centered to the same point (That is, the circles are [concentrics](http://mathworld.wolfram.com/ConcentricCircles.html)).

-Write a function that given a point in the target (defined by its `real` cartesian coordinates `x` and `y`), returns the correct amount earnt by a dart landing in that point.
+Write a function that given a point in the target (defined by its `real` cartesian coordinates `x` and `y`), returns the correct amount earned by a dart landing in that point.